bonetblai/canonical-coloring/README.md

 coloring (or coarsest equitable partition) for digraphs.
 Our implementation is a bit less efficient as it uses a vector of sets to represent the current partition.

-Rather than using a stack for ```s_refine```, a queue is used in which new colors are pushed at the back, and colors are poped from the front.
-This seems to yield *1-WL canonical colorings:* a coloring is 1-WL canonical if two graphs that are 1-WL equivalent (with respect to multiset-based colors) obtain the same coloring (up to 1-WL isomorphisms).
-This property, however, needs formal proof, or a counter example (if you find one, please let us know).

 Provided functionality computes the (canonical) quotient matrix Q for the given graph.
 The entry Q[i,j] counts the number of edges from a node with color i to nodes of color j, for the (final) equitable partition.